7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 However, distage *won't* bring in `cats` or `zio` as dependencies if you don't already depend on them.
 (see [No More Orphans](https://blog.7mind.io/no-more-orphans.html) blog post for details on how that works)

-@ref[Cats Resource & ZIO ZManaged Bindings](basics.md#resource-bindings-lifecycle) also work out of the box without any magic imports.
+@ref[Cats Resource & ZIO ZLayer Bindings](basics.md#resource-bindings-lifecycle) also work out of the box without any magic imports.

 All relevant typeclass instances for chosen effect type, such as `ConcurrentEffect[F]`, are @ref[included by default](basics.md#out-of-the-box-typeclass-instances) (overridable by user bindings)